CarylThom/AllVeggie/README.md

 * Google Fonts: Google Fonts was used for the main font(s).

-* Font Awesome: Font Awesome was used for the rocket icon.
+* Font Awesome: Font Awesome was used for all icons.

 * Git: Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.